sankar067/serenity-scm-test/README.md

 # serenity-scm-test

-Test Project using Serenity, JBehave And Jenkins
+Test Project using Serenity, JBehave And Jenkins Pipeline